0xPolygonID/js-sdk-tutorials/docs/api/js-sdk.zkppacker.md

 ## ZKPPacker class

-> This API is provided as a preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

 Packer that can pack message to JWZ token, and unpack and validate JWZ envelope

  ZKPPacker  implements IPacker interface